Gositi/discord-fs/README.md

 ### Critical
 These bugs will be fixed in the next patch release.
-- Opening existing files to write fails with errno 30 (read-only filesystem)

 ### Important
 These bugs will either be fixed in the next patch release or minor release.